aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ## Y. What next?
 This lab is a basis for further exploration on the subject of how to get insights from your NIDS systems.
 It highlighted the strenghts of using automation tools for deployign and managig Snort Sensors.
 We explored how to run simple SQL querieis and generate visual reports.
 Movign forward you can explore further automation ideas:
 * Implement a CI/CD piepline for Snort configuration management using CodePipeline
-* Anomaly detection usign Sagemaker
+* Anomaly detection using Sagemaker
+* Packet analysis using tcpdump tools or Kali Linux
+* Leverage the Scapy library for python and use the traffic generator to test Snort rules

 ## Z. Delete the stack
 1. In the AWS console, open the S3 console.